jkenney0501/dbt_superstore_dim_model/README.md

 ## Intermediate models

-Once we get the stages completed, we can start to implemet business logic that captures and measures the business process as defined in any requirements.
+Once we get the stages completed, we can start to implement business logic that captures and measures the business process as defined in any requirements.
+    - By business logic, we are creating a production level star schema fro data consumers such as analysts and other future user taht will access with SQL.
+    - Some orgs my choose to use ephemeral models here but keep in ind, this can be hard to debug and really wrecks your testing.

 ** add screenshots, several dim date etc **

 ## Dbt Tests

+Testing is one of the fundamental core pieces of dbt and is  software engineerning best pratice.
+    - Keep in mind, we often dont need hundresedd of tests, we juwt need really good tests at the right moments!
+    - Fundamaental tests like unique and not null a always a must and typically I use a thord party package called metatesting to ensure I have at least one of these for each model that I stage.
+    - I dind its also vital to test values that should be greater than 0 or what woud  be considered an accepted value frjm the business (such as order status).
+    - I also like ot add a unit test for any logic that is considered advanced to test my assertions and catch any potential edge cases.
+In this exmaple, I unit test my date dimenesion becasue it is complex and \
+      I want to ensure my users are getting the required functionality for date searches.

-summary screensnip audit helper results snip
+**summary screensnip audit helper results snip**

-Generic Example at the stage layer:
+Generic Example that uses unique, not_null and accepted valuesat the stage layer:
 ```yml
 version: 2